SergeoLacruz/inventree-supplier-panel/README.md

 the Mouser supplier part and adds it into your shopping cart.
 When finished it downloads the shopping cart from the Mouser WEB page and puts the data into the table.
 Here you see the actual stock at Mouser and an OK bubble when the stock is large enough for you order.
 You also find the actual price as well as the total amount of your order.
+If Mouser detects an error with the part it is displayed in the very right column.

 The plugin also transfers your IPNs (internal part numbers).
 Mouser reserves a field for such numbers.
 They show up in your shopping cart as well as on the invoice and even